lbnc-epfl/2018_Swank_analysis/README.md

 # 2018_Swank_models
 This repository contains data and code to accompany the article 'Cell-free gene regulatory network engineering with synthetic transcription factors' by Zoe Swank, Nadanai Laohakunakorn, and Sebastian Josef Maerkl (https://doi.org/10.1101/407999).
 More information can be found in the paper or on our [lab website](http://lbnc.epfl.ch).
+Notebooks may be viewed directly in GitHub or using the Jupyter [nbviewer](https://nbviewer.jupyter.org/github/lbnc-epfl/2018_Swank_analysis/tree/master/), which tends to work more reliably.

 ## Requirements